This post may contain affiliate links. Read the full disclosure for more information.

 The best way to stay on top of these sorts of jobs is to constantly work towards them.
 A lot of us only declutter when the house desperately needs it, and this ends up giving us more to do.
 Rather than leaving these jobs until this point, spending a bit of time every week decluttering will help you stay on top of it and prevent the build-up.

 Getting yourself into a routine will make this easier, and you’ll quickly see which spots around the house are the worst for clutter.
 You can then work these areas into your weekly cleaning schedule and keep them clear.
+Things get easier as the days go by, so if you’re having a hard time at first, put the “hard to get rid of” items next to the dumpster, then as you move on, putting them inside will become easier!
+If you don’t have a dumpster ready, you can get a quote today for home delivery.

 If you’ve already put it off for far too long, consider hiring Glimmr maid service.
 They can whip your house into shape in just a few hours!